Sleep

 8. What about routines?

 Some swear by them.
 Others swear at them.
 Strict routines work best with the first child, second and subsequent children usually have to fit in with the busier household schedule.
 What works for you, your household and your child?
-Even if you are not a particularly organised person, you often find yourself developing small routines such as feed, burp, change, sleep or change, feed, burp, feed, sleep and later on dinner, bath, clean teeth, read story, bed.
+Even if you are not a particularly organised person, you often find yourself developing small routines such as feed, burp, change, sleep or change, feed, burp, feed, sleep and later on dinner, bath, teeth, story, bed.
 Most children adapt well to these.
 I think whatever you decide, having some consistency in the day is helpful.

 9. Enlist help.